KadyABrown/boundariesapp1/replit.md

 - **Input Validation**: Zod schema validation on API endpoints
 - **Database Security**: Parameterized queries through Drizzle ORM

+## Friend Circle Privacy System

+The app implements a tiered privacy system using friend circles to control relationship data sharing:

+### Friend Circle Types & Access Levels:
+1. **Close Friends**: Full access to all relationship data
+2. **Dating Circle**: Access to dating-related relationships only
+3. **Work Friends**: Access to public relationships only
+4. **No Circle**: No access to relationship data

+### How It Works:
+- Each friend can be assigned to one friend circle via the settings gear icon
+- Relationship profiles have privacy settings that specify which circles can view them
+- When friends view the "Shared Data" tab, they only see relationships they have permission to access
+- Privacy controls are managed individually per relationship profile

+### Implementation:
+- Friend circles are stored in the `friendCircles` table
+- Friendships have a `circleTag` field linking them to circles
+- Relationship profiles have sharing settings that correspond to circle permissions
+- Backend filters shared data based on friend circle membership

 ## Changelog

 - June 30, 2025.
 Initial setup